-Tomorrow I return to New York to visit family and see some talks given by Alexander Galloway, part of a two-night event titled “Uncomputable” held at the School for Poetic Computation.
-I like Galloway’s thoughts about data-
+Tomorrow I return to New York to visit family and for this, “Uncomputable”, by Alexander Galloway and Taeyoon Choi.
+Held at the School for Poetic Computation.
+I like Galloway’s thoughts about data:

 Data comes from the Latin dare, meaning to give.
 But it’s the form that’s most interesting.
 First of all, it’s in the neuter plural, so it refers to “things.”
 Second, data is a participle in the perfect passive form.
 Thus the word means literally “the things having been given.”
 Or, for short, I like to think of data as “the givens.”